 So here are the focus points that are the critical feedback channels to watch and work on:

 - The listing pitch – The most obvious factor is that of listing conversion.
 Some clients will have unique factors of priority when it comes to choosing the right agent.
 Why should they choose you?
 Have an answer that is relevant to them and not you.
 Make sure that you have a great answer and that answer feeds into the listing pitch about the client’s property.
 Research all the facts that you can about the client and their property before you prepare the listing recommendations and strategy.
-Match their property into the local market conditions.
+Match their property to the local market conditions.
 Show the client that you really understand the property market and how to promote their property into it.

 - Inspections – Every listing inspection will give you some feedback that is useful in some form or another.
 It doesn’t matter whether the inspection is on a lease or for a sale.
 Ask for feedback about what the inspecting party thinks about the property and what they have seen and inspected elsewhere.
 Third party information will help in client conditioning.